Zequez/logseq-vault/pages/Storyworlds.md

 	- Telling a victim story about what happened comes from the [[Parent Ego State]] or [[Child Ego State]].
 - Responsible stories
 	- Take exact same circumstances, same incident, same people involved, same actions, and we can create a responsible story about being involved in these circumstances.
-	- Responsible stories place us "at cause" of the
+	- Responsible stories place us "at cause" of the circumstances.
+		- Why would I create this?
+		- How is this serving me?
+	- Creating Responsible Stories is a skill.
 -
 -